FerreroJeremy/Cross-Language-Dataset/README.md

 * documents were written by multiple types of authors: from average to professionals.

-A complete description of the dataset and its building are described in the following paper:
+A description of the dataset and its building are described in the following paper:

 <i>A Multilingual, Multi-Style and Multi-Granularity Dataset for Cross-Language Textual Similarity Detection.
 Jérémy Ferrero, Frédéric Agnès, Laurent Besacier and Didier Schwab.
-To appear at LREC 2016.</i>
+In the 10th edition of the Language Resources and Evaluation Conference (LREC 2016).</i>

 ### Characteristics